sagars729/CMSC389T-Toolbox/README.md

 ## Welcome!

-A toolbox for facilitating CMSC388T/CMSC389T.
 This toolbox will include important scripts and actions that are useful for managing CMSC388T/CMSC389T.
 This README will document how to use this toolbox.

 ## Before you Start